Cluster 1: Key Ideas and DetailsArchived

 I-SPY Something Important:

-This lesson is designed to help students identify the main idea and details of a text using the topic of inventions.
+This lesson is designed to help students identify the central idea and relevant details of a text using the topic of inventions.

 Type: Lesson Plan